rjpeterson/Hanzisize/README.md

 ## How do I install it?

 ### Production
-Go to https://chrome.google.com/webstore/detail/hanzisize/jcljolcajgicemckjlgndbmoaeoobodk to install the extention.
+Go to https://chrome.google.com/webstore/detail/hanzisize/jcljolcajgicemckjlgndbmoaeoobodk to install the extension.

 ### Development
 1.Clone repository OR download and extract ZIP file from github.com/rjpeterson/Hanzisize